-A nickel finish sink?
-So beautiful, yet so many questions!
+A nickel finish sink: so beautiful, yet so many questions!
 How is this finish achieved?
 How does it hold up?
 Is it easy to maintain?
 How does it compare with stainless steel?
 Why would I choose Native Trails’ nickel over a traditional stainless steel sink or another luxurious alternative?

-What is Brushed or Polished Nickel?
+What is Brushed and Polished Nickel?

-The Perfect Nickel Plating
+The Perfect Plating

-On the other hand, our method of choice is electroless plating, which gives extreme surface adhesion and ensures that every surface is evenly coated, in uniform thickness.
+Our method of choice is electroless plating, which gives extreme surface adhesion and ensures that every surface is evenly coated, in uniform thickness.
 Used regularly for mining and aerospace applications, it also provides superior wear and corrosion resistance.

 To decrease the environmental impact of nickel plating, our plating partners adhere to the very strict California regulations for air and water quality as well as recycling of any waste materials.